At Courtland we value parents as joint educators, to promote positive home-school partnerships.

 We recognise the value of parental help in school.
 We welcome offers of assistance with a variety of activities such as reading, art preparation, organising library sessions or helping on school trips.
 Please talk to us if you feel able to offer support in this or ny other way.

 We have a home/school reading scheme in place.
 Your child will regularly bring home a book bag.
 This will have in it a reading book and a reading diary.
 The diary has the reading focus for the week, plus a question or two for the children to discuss with you.
 We invite you to write comments about time spent reading with your child and talking about the reading focus.
-In Reception, children follow the Jolly Phonics reading scheme.
+In Reception, children follow the Letters and Sounds phonics programme.

 We are very proud of our library.
 Children are encouraged to borrow books from the library and to share them with you.
 We aim to instil a love of books and a desire to read for pleasure and information.
 In school your child will be given every opportunity to share and read books.
 Infant and Junior classes often team up for this purpose.